erinxocon/requests-xml/README.rst

     :target: https://opensource.org/licenses/MIT

-This library intends to make parsing XML as simple and intuitive as possible.
-It is related to the amazing `requests-html <http://html.python-requests.org/>`_ and has much of the same experience, just with some more support for pure XML!
+This library intends to make parsing XML as simple and intuitive as possible.  **Requests-XML** is related to the amazing `Requests-HTML <http://html.python-requests.org/>`_ and delivers the same quality of user experience — with support for our beloved XML documents.

 When using this library you automatically get: